LumiSpy/lumispy/doc/source/user_guide/utilities.rst

 where :math:`x_i` is the wavelength (or pixel number) at which the intensity of the spectrum :math:`I_i` is measured.

+This function also works for non-linear axes.
+For the :external:py:class:`hyperspy.axes.FunctionalDataAxis`, the centroid is extrapolated based on the function used to create the non-uniform axis.
+For :external:py:class:`hyperspy.axes.DataAxis`, a linear interpolation between the axes points at the center of mass is assumed, but this behaviour can be changed with the `kwargs` of :external:py:meth:`scipy.interpolate.interp1d` function.

 .. code-block:: python

     >>> s = lum.signals.LumiSpectrum([[[1, 2, 3, 2, 1, 0]]*2]*3)